SamSherrill/games-comparison/README.md

 - How are we displaying to the user that a user's games list is private?
 We likely aren't doing this yet.
 Our warning is only if we didn't find the user.
 The loading wheel takes a long time to disappear if we search one user and his/her games list is private.
 Then the network tab said that sharedGames failed, in red text.
 - Maybe do some async refactoring for performance gains

+- Heroku specific problem: On the free plan we're hitting the max of 3600 questions when we run comparisons for users with extremely large game libraries (800+).
+Specific breaking point currently is amusingmouse & sammysticks compared.
+That doesn't work.
+However, amusingmouse & dabigcheezey comparison will complete successfully. dabigcheezey owns only 30 games, but sammysticks owns 188. amusingmouse owns 846.

 ### 1st Major Refactor Plans:

 - DONE Combine SharedGamesTable & UserGamesTable into one component.